 The Advisor advanced \$7.3 million of organization and offering expenses on behalf of the Company (including legal, accounting, and other expenses attributable to the organization, but excluding upfront selling commissions, dealer manager fees and stockholder servicing fees) through December 21, 2019, the first anniversary of the date on which the proceeds from escrow were released.
-The Company reimburses the Advisor for all such advanced expenses ratably over a 60 month period, which commenced in January 2020.
-These organization and offering costs are recorded as a component of Due to affiliates on the Company's Consolidated Balance Sheets as of December 31, 2023 and 2022.
+The Company reimbursed the Advisor for all such advanced expenses ratably over a 60 month period, which commenced in January 2020, and these amounts were fully reimbursed as of December 31, 2024.
+These organization and offering costs were recorded as a component of Due to affiliates on the Company's Consolidated Balance Sheets as of December 31, 2023.